Michaelvll/michaelvll.github.io/_pages/about.md

 social: false
 ---

 I fortunately joined the CS Ph.D. program at [UC Berkeley Sky Computing Lab](https://sky.cs.berkeley.edu/) in the fall, 2020.
-I am currently working with Prof. [Ion Stoica](http://people.eecs.berkeley.edu/~istoica/) on efficient deep learning and system.
+I am currently working with Prof. [Ion Stoica](http://people.eecs.berkeley.edu/~istoica/) on Sky Computing over clouds, specially for AI.

-I am now focusing on building [SkyPilot](https://skypilot.readthedocs.io/en/latest/), a framework for easily and cost effectively running ML and batch jobs on any cloud, which aims to realize the [sky computing vision](https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s02-stoica.pdf).
+I am focusing on building [SkyPilot](https://skypilot.readthedocs.io/en/latest/), a framework for easily and cost effectively running ML and batch jobs on any cloud, which aims to realize the [Sky Computing vision](https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s02-stoica.pdf).
 Please check out our system on [Github](https://github.com/skypilot-org/skypilot).
-The paper will be available soon in NSDI'23.
+The paper is available in NSDI'23 and the latest paper for broker policy "Can't Be Late" will be available in NSDI'24.

 Before coming to Berkeley, I was an undergraduate student majoring in computer science at Shanghai Jiao Tong University ([SJTU](http://en.sjtu.edu.cn/)), a member of the SJTU ACM Honors Class, and a research intern working with [Prof. Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Prof. Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian) at SJTU SpeechLab.
 I also had a wonderful time as a research assistant working with [Prof. Song Han](https://songhan.mit.edu) at MIT HAN Lab.